 The second tip is to join a local community or group that has the same interest as you.
-When you join a local community or group that shares the same interest as you, you’ll have much more motivation to do the things that you love.
+When you join a local community or group that shares the same interest as you, you’ll have much more motivation to do the things you love.

 On the plus side, you’ll be able to expand your connection.
 Use online forums, meetups, craigslists, or Facebook to see where the local people who share the same interests as you hang out and join them!
 Or even better, take courses at a local community college.

-When I was working full-time took weekend photography classes so I got to meet people, make friends, and practice photography.
-We experimented shooting different things and even often go do photography trips together.
+When working full-time, I took weekend photography classes to meet people, make friends, and practice photography.
+We experimented shooting different things and even often make photography trips together.
 It was a lot of fun!
 Make sure you pick a class with a knowledgeable, supportive, and encouraging teacher when you take the class.

 By joining your local community that shares your interest, you’re basically creating your very own fun environment.
 And this will give you the motivation and energy to do the things that you love.

-If you find it hard to make time to join offline classes, you can start by joining our courses here.
-We are 100% online-based so you can access the course anytime and meet with different people with the same interest as you.
+If you find it hard to join offline classes, you can start by joining our courses here.
+We are 100% online-based, so you can access the course anytime and meet with different people with the same interest as you.

 I hope you’ll be able to do find the time and energy to do the thing that you love and get better at it even when you are working full-time.